akielaries/gpmlang/README.md

-# gpmlang
+# TODO
-General Purpose Mathematics Language
+Experimenting for now